U.S. citizens will have to request online authorization and pay a fee from 2021 onward.

-Temporary vehicle import in Europe
+Import your vehicle in Europe temporarily

-Keep in mind that moving the boat around could be harder, so we recommend taking your car and renting a boat on location instead.
+Keep in mind that moving the boat around could be harder, so we recommend taking your car and renting a boat instead.
 Keep in mind that you cannot leave the vehicle on the EU territory without you by its side.
 If you decide to go for a short trip to a country that’s not in the EU, you will have to take your vehicle with you.

-Customs & fees
+What about Customs & Fees?

 – use it for your own private use

-– are not registered as EU resident
+– are not registered as an EU resident

 – do not sell, lend or hire it within the EU